-As you begin looking into adopting, you may wonder about the cost and have conflicted feelings and questions such as, “Will we be able to afford to make our dream of growing our family a reality?” and “why is adoption so expensive?”
+As you begin looking into adopting, you may wonder about the cost.
+It’s normal to have conflicted feelings and questions such as “why is adoption so expensive?”

 In this article, I’ll help you understand how support and expenses contribute to the cost of adoption.
-But, of course, you can also call us to speak with an adoption professional at Lifetime Adoption by calling 727-493-0993 or by requesting information here.
+But, of course, you can also call us at 727-493-0993 or request information here.

 Our professional, experienced staff is always open about adoption costs.
 They’re happy to help you understand the steps and expenses necessary for an adoption.

 Why Isn’t Adoption Free?

 “Why is adoption so expensive when all we want to do is help a child in need?
 Why isn’t adoption free?”
 Many couples have a similar reaction to this when they discover that there is a cost to adopt domestically.
 However, learning more about the costs often helps them understand who the fees go to and what they are for.